 How to Stress Less During the Holidays Part 2

 Do you get more stressed during the holidays?
 If so, you’re not alone.
 Many people do.
-There are many reasons why and ways to help.
+There are many reasons why.
 We discussed unrealistic expectations and time management and ways to help in part 1.
 If you didn’t read that yet, click here.

 How does stress show up in our body and mind?
 Here are warning signs you might be experiencing.